MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch5.md

 * Route the **Audio Source** to the appropriate **Group**
 * Set the **Microsoft Spatializer** plugin to pass audio into the **Group** for processing

-Below, we'll adjust our script to control the audio routing, and attach a control script provided with the **Microsoft Spatializer** plugin to feed data into the reverb.
+In the following steps, we'll adjust our script to control the audio routing, and attach a control script provided with the **Microsoft Spatializer** plugin to feed data into the reverb.

 > [!NOTE]
-> By default, the Microsoft Spatializer plugin takes audio out of the Unity audio engine and routes it directly to the [Windows spatialization API](https://docs.microsoft.com/windows/win32/coreaudio/spatial-sound).
-To apply effects to the audio using the Unity audio engine, you must enable the plugin feature that routes audio back into the Unity audio engine.
+> Unless you enable **Room Effect Send Level** feature of the **Microsoft Spatializer** plugin, it doesn't send any audio back to the Unity audio engine for effect processing.

 On the **Inspector** pane for the **Quad**, click **Add Component** and add the **Room Effect Send Level** script:

 ![Add send level script](images/spatial-audio/add-send-level-script.png)

 The **Room Effect Send Level** component includes a graph control that sets the level of the audio sent to the Unity audio engine for reverb processing.
-Set the level to about -30dB:
+Click and drag the curve downwards to set the level to about -30dB:

 ![Adjust reverb curve](images/spatial-audio/adjust-reverb-curve.png)